Rare cancers

 Cancer treatment is usually planned by a team of specialists who work together.
 This is called a multidisciplinary team (MDT).
 They have expert knowledge and experience of cancer.
 The MDT meets regularly.
 Your cancer doctor or specialist nurse then discusses your treatment plan with you.

 There are different MDTs for different types of cancer.
 Some rare cancers are subtypes of more common cancers.
 Often these rare subtypes are treated in a similar way to the more common type of that cancer.
-They are usually managed by the MDT for that type of cancer.
+They are usually managed by the MDT for that cancer type.

-But in some cases, treatment is very different.
-In this situation, you may be referred to another MDT with experience of that subtype.
+But in some cases, treatment is different.
+You may be referred to another MDT with experience of that subtype.
+This might be at a specialist centre.
 For example, if you have a breast lymphoma, you may be treated by a lymphoma specialist rather than a breast cancer specialist.

 When the MDT plans your treatment, they think about: